Mercury Vapour Lamps

 Mercury Halide Lamps

-By adding halides to the mercury arc the light temperature and colour can be controlled.
-This result is light output close to that of tungsten.
-Although still a line spectrum the Red, Blue and Green activity can be balanced to trick the eye.
-This technique is so versatile coloured architectural lighting can be produced.
+By adding halides to the mercury arc the colour-temperature and colour can be controlled.
+This results is light output that can be close to that of tungsten.
+Although still a line spectrum, the red, blue and green activity can be balanced to trick the eye.
+This technique is so versatile coloured flood lighting can be produced.

-The halide lamps shown are a 400W GE multi-vapor MRV400/U/40 white halide lamp and a 150W Blue halide lamp below.
+The halide lamps shown are a 400W GE multi-vapor MRV400/U/40 white halide lamp and a 250W BLV Blue halide lamp below.